Threads, Echoes, and Ink

 Advertisement

-Uncovering Minority Voices in Medieval Spain, Sefarad and al-Andalus
+Uncovering Minority Voices in Medieval Spain, Sefarad and Al-Andalus

 About this Event

-Usually, when thinking about medieval Spain, one thinks about castles, kings and knights.
+Usually, when thinking about medieval Spain, one thinks of castles, kings and knights.
 Spain is understood as an extension of Christian Europe.
 Its cultural diversity – when considered – is framed as a sort of European version of the Crusades.

-This event aims to look at Medieval Spain under a different light: one in which the ‘otherness’ of those of different faiths is not seen as alien, but understood as part of a rich cultural heritage; and one that is not focussed on the History of power, men and warfare, but rather on the histories of poets, philosophers, women and everyday people.
-All these voices, intertwined, form the choir – sometimes harmonious, sometimes dissonant – that was the culture of Medieval Spain.
+This event aims to look at medieval Spain under a different light: one in which the ‘otherness’ of those of different faiths is not seen as alien but understood as part of a rich cultural heritage; and one that is not focussed on the history of power, men and warfare but rather on the histories of poets, philosophers, women and everyday people.
+All these voices, intertwined, form the choir – sometimes harmonious, sometimes dissonant – that was the culture of medieval Spain.

 Al-Andalus, Sefarad, – Spain?